thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Declaring a Task for Making Requests

 Before we declare the method for user creation, let's typedef a new name for a completion block type.
 This time, we'll typedef the block type `(void (^)(NSError *error))` as `HUMRailsAFNClientErrorCompletionBlock`.
-Place this typedef above the interface in HUMRailsAFNClient.h:
+Place this typedef above the interface in `HUMRailsAFNClient.h`:

 	typedef void(^HUMRailsAFNClientErrorCompletionBlock)(NSError *error);

-Now we can declare the `createCurrentUserWithCompletionBlock:` method in HUMRailsAFNClient.h.
+Now we can declare the `createCurrentUserWithCompletionBlock:` method in `HUMRailsAFNClient.h`.

 	- (void)createCurrentUserWithCompletionBlock:
 		(HUMRailsAFNClientErrorCompletionBlock)block;

 ### Creating a Task for Making Requests

-When defining the method `createCurrentUserWithCompletionBlock:`, we can use one of the convenient methods that we inherit from AFHTTPSessionManager to create and execute a task.
+When defining the method `-createCurrentUserWithCompletionBlock:`, we can use one of the convenient methods that we inherit from `AFHTTPSessionManager` to create and execute a task.

 	// HUMRailsAFNClient.m